Remove people from a photo, keep your subject

 Cropping rarely fixes it, because the crowd usually sits just inside the composition you actually want.
 Smartphone portrait modes help a little by blurring the background but do not erase anyone.
 Manual cloning in Photoshop works but takes 10 minutes a photo and a lot of patience.
 A purpose-built AI background people remover is faster than all of those — paint, wait, done.

-MagicRemover runs SDXL inpainting under the hood for this page specifically.
-SDXL is generative — it does not just infer from surrounding pixels, it invents plausible continuation of the scene guided by a prompt that says "clean background, no people".
-That makes it especially strong on large, complex regions like tightly packed crowds or figures against busy backdrops, where the simpler inpainters would struggle.
-Unlike the older SD 1.5 inpainting, SDXL accepts any input aspect ratio and returns the result at the same dimensions you uploaded.
+MagicRemover runs a generative AI model under the hood.
+Rather than just inferring from surrounding pixels, it invents a plausible continuation of the scene — so it’s especially strong on large, complex regions like tightly packed crowds or figures against busy backdrops, where simpler erasers would struggle.
+It accepts any input aspect ratio and returns the result at that aspect ratio.

 Upload your photo